thilowrona/fatbox/README.md

 import sys
 sys.path.append('./fault_analysis_toolbox/code/')
 ```
-This shows the path to the toolbox and these are the files containing the code:
+This shows the path to the toolbox and these are the files containing the code (each one loading the necessary packages at the top):
 ```
 from image_processing import*
 from edits import*